maximilianh/cellBrowser/docs/submission.rst

 However, you are welcome to fill out more fields and make it as complete as you would like.
 You can run ``cbBuild --init`` to copy an sample desc.conf into your current directory.

+If you have a collection of datasets, please provide basic desc.conf for each of the datasets in the collection.
+These don't have to be as comprehensive as the top-level one for the collection itself.
+At minimum, they should include two tags:
+(1) title and (2) abstract.
+However, feel free to fill out as many of the desc.conf fields as you think is helpful for that dataset.

 Dataset shortname
 """"